sk364/chat-api/README.md

 All other requirements can be found in requirements.txt and bower.json

 # Installation
-Install the backend requirements
 `> pip install -r requirements.txt`

-Install the frontend requirements
+Install bower
 `> npm install -g bower`

+Change directory to 'chat/frontend'
 `> bower install`

 # Usage